 The 60-second version

 The shoe under your squat does meaningful biomechanical work.
 Lifting flats (Olympic-style or “flat”-soled) have a stiff, incompressible sole and a 0–15 mm heel rise; cross-trainers (e.g., Nano, Metcon, Speed series) have a moderately stiff midsole optimized for everything-but-running.
 The mechanical difference matters most under heavy compound lifts: a stiff incompressible sole means more force gets transferred to the bar instead of damping into foam.
 A heel-elevated lifting shoe also lets ankle-tight lifters reach a deeper, more upright squat without forcing a forward torso lean.
-The peer-reviewed gym-shoe biomechanics literature is small but consistent: squat depth, knee tracking, and torso angle improve in heel-elevated shoes for lifters with limited dorsiflexion.
-Force production is essentially equivalent between minimalist flats and cross-trainers for non-deep-squat work.
-The simple rule: flats and elevated lifters for serious squatting.
-Cross-trainers for varied gym work.
-Running shoes for none of it.
+The peer-reviewed gym-shoe biomechanics literature is small but consistent: squat depth, knee tracking, and torso angle improve in heel-elevated shoes for lifters with limited dorsiflexion; force production is essentially equivalent between minimalist flats and cross-trainers for non-deep-squat work.
+The simple rule: flats and elevated lifters for serious squatting; cross-trainers for varied gym work; running shoes for none of it.

 Why the shoe matters at all

-For a 200 lb (91 kg) squat at moderate depth, the foot transmits roughly 2.5–4× bodyweight through ankle-foot-floor in a controlled descent.
+For a 200 lb squat at moderate depth, the foot transmits roughly 2.5–4× bodyweight through ankle-foot-floor in a controlled descent.
 Any sole material that compresses under that load (running-shoe foam) absorbs energy rather than transferring it, and the unstable platform makes balance and bar-path harder.
 The biomechanics literature on squat shoes — while smaller than the running-shoe field — confirms what coaches have said for decades: stiffer sole + appropriate heel elevation = a more efficient force transfer + better positioning Legg 2016.

 The Sato 2012 study compared barefoot, running-shoe, and weightlifting-shoe conditions in a 70%-1RM back squat.
 The weightlifting-shoe condition produced 3.7% greater knee-flexion angle and lower forward trunk lean compared with running shoes Sato 2012.
 Whitting 2016 replicated similar findings for ankle dorsiflexion-restricted lifters Whitting 2016.